Can medical scribes work from home?

 Traditional Medical Scribes

-For many years, in-person medical scribes were the preferred option for most physicians — citing security concerns with their work-from-home counterparts.
-By documenting the patient visit in real time, in-person medical scribes provide much needed documentation relief to physicians and allow them to focus more intently on delivering care.
-Studies show that giving physicians more space to engage with patients leads patients to feeling more confident in themselves and in the quality of care they receive.
-Additional studies suggest that the introduction of medical scribes to the exam room also significantly reduces the time physicians spend documenting in their EHR, which in turn leads to greater job and life satisfaction.
+For many years, in-person medical scribes were the preferred option for most clinicians — citing security concerns with their work-from-home counterparts.
+By documenting the patient visit in real time, in-person medical scribes provide much needed documentation relief to clinicians and allow them to focus more intently on delivering care.
+Studies show that giving clinicians more space to engage with patients leads patients to feeling more confident in themselves and in the quality of care they receive.
+Additional studies suggest that the introduction of medical scribes to the exam room also significantly reduces the time clinicians spend documenting in their EHR, which in turn leads to greater job and life satisfaction.
 So, why are in-person medical scribes positions declining?

 Costs and high rates of turnover in the scribe industry are a significant contributor to their decreasing popularity and private practice providers simply can't afford the hourly costs, training, management, and oversight associated with medical scribes.